Snapshot-QAOA: Extending QAOA to Quantum Hamiltonian Simulation: Numerical Results

-In Figure \ref{fig:linear_regression_slope_R_heatmaps}, we provide a heatmap that shows how the slope $\delta t$ (calculated via linear regression) changes with changing $J_2$ and $B_x$.
-Additionally, we provide a similar heatmap showing the $R$ coefficient of the linear regression.
-Notably, the heatmap of the slope $\delta t$ appears to approximately recover the search space of the magnetic phases of the underlying frustrated $J_1$-$J_2$ model \cite{Oitmaa_2020_TFANNNI, PhysRevE.99.012134}, just as the accuracy threshold plot of Figure \ref{fig:p_steps_required_to_pass_accuracy_threshold} did.
+In Fig.~\ref{fig:linear_regression_slope_R_heatmaps}, we provide a heatmap that shows how the slope $\delta t$ (calculated via linear regression) changes with changing $J_2$ and $B_x$.
+Additionally, we provide a complementary heatmap showing the $R$ coefficient of the linear regression.
+Notably, the heatmap of the slope $\delta t$ approximately recovers the divisions between the magnetic phases of the underlying frustrated $J_1$-$J_2$ model \cite{Oitmaa_2020_TF, PhysRevE.99.012134}, just as the accuracy threshold plot of Fig.~\ref{fig:p_steps_required_to_pass_accuracy_threshold} did.
+The Hamiltonian parameter set that has the most reliable linear relationship between $T$ and $p$ is $B_x=0.1, J_2=0.4$, which has a $R$ coefficient of $0.998$.
+The Hamiltonian parameter that has the worst linear fit is $B_x=1, J_2=0.8$ with an R coefficient of $0.743$.